triciajam/potus-hopefuls-tweet-collector/README.md

 # twit-candi-2016
-Tweet "ingestor" for the 2016 Presidential Candidates.
+Tweet "ingestor" for the 2016 Presidential primary candidates.

-Python script (tc_application.py) just slightly modified from Emma Pierson's [mineTweets.py](https://github.com/epierson9/TwitterTools).
-Updated to read twitter credentials and application config from JSON files, and to explicitly handle unicode characters.
+The core is a python script (tc_application.py) just slightly modified from Emma Pierson's [mineTweets.py](https://github.com/epierson9/TwitterTools).
+I updated the script to read twitter credentials and application configuration information from JSON files, and to explicitly handle unicode characters.

-The script collects tweets that "mention" a candidate, not just tweets that reference official campaign accounts.
-What constitues a mention for each candidate is defined in config.json.
-Generally, it is their official campaign account/accounts,   their name, and their name plus "2016".
+The script collects tweets containing text defined as a "mention" of a candidate.
+Mentions are currently configured as candidate first and last name, candidate first or last name plus "2016", official campaign accounts, certain campaign hashtags.

-Currently running for 12 minutes -- from minutes 5 to 16 inclusive -- every hour on AWS box, and storing the collected tweets in S3.
-Would ideally run for longer, but need to get a sense of storage costs.
+Cron scripts start and stop the python script.
+Tweets are written to a file as they are collected.
+Files are synced with Amazon S3 storage every hour.
+Currently running for 12 minutes -- from minutes 5 to 16 inclusive -- every hour on an AWS box.

-My goal is to collect tweets through the 2016 election.
+My goal is to collect tweets until 2016 general election.

-Working on this [user interface](https://github.com/triciajam/twit-candi-ui) for analyzing the data.
-Visualization is currently only running on local machine; hoping to have one live on AWS shortly.
+Working on [twit-candi-ui](https://github.com/triciajam/twit-candi-ui) to visualize the data.
+Also working on [real-time collection and visualization](https://github.com/triciajam/realtime-twitter) using a message queue middle layer.